linera-io/linera-protocol/examples/matching-engine/README.md

 ```

-Now we have to publish and deploy the Matching Engine application,
+Now we have to publish and deploy the Matching Engine application:

 ```bash
 (cd examples/matching-engine/ && cargo build --release)